 Depending on the assignment, students may assist in investigations, hearings and trials; prepare, compile and analyze legal and non-legal documents and financial data; perform research, observe witness interviews, participate in community outreach programs and attend trials.

 - Time Commitment: Students will be required to work at least one full day and a half day totaling a minimum of 12-15 hours weekly throughout the course of the semester, with a minimum 12-week commitment to the internship.

 - All semester internships are for academic credit.
 Please see your college Internship Coordinator for more information.

-- Eligibility: Applicants must have completed a minimum of two years of college by the time the internship commences.
+- Eligibility: Applicants must have completed their freshman year of college by the time the internship commences.

 Summer Internship Program

 Depending on the assignment, students may assist in investigations, hearings and trials; prepare, compile and analyze legal and non-legal documents and financial data; perform research, observe witness interviews, participate in community outreach programs and attend trials.
 The program also includes a variety of educational programs and activities, including a weekly Lecture Series, Brown Bag Lunch Discussions, a Mock Appellate Argument exercise, and a visit the New York City Police Department’s Tactical Training Facility.